knpuniversity/rest/knpu/put-improvements.rst

 There's nothing important in this change, but it'll make some future changes easier to understand.
 If you're using a form library or have a fancier ORM, you can probably do something like this with even less code than I have.

+While we're here, let's throw a big exception if the client sends us invalid JSON.